 We have range of Virtual Events which give further insight into our courses and subject areas, as well as dedicated sessions providing practical support about applying to university, including through Clearing.
 You can watch previous events as well as sign up for future events.

-If you get a place through Clearing and haven't yet applied for a student loan, don't worry.
-You can apply via the Student Finance England online service.
+If you get a place through Clearing and haven’t yet applied for a student loan, you can apply for a loan via the SFE online service.